Caphtor

 According to the Bible, Caphtor is the original homeland of the Philistines.
 They are reported to have eradicated the Avvim prior to settling in Gaza.
-Genealogically, the Philistines are categorized as descendants of the Caphtorites within the table of nations.
 The Book of Jeremiah suggests that Caphtor is an island ("the isle of Caphtor"), but the term might alternatively refer to a seashore.

 Traditionally, Caphtor has been linked to Crete and associated with Egyptian Keftiu or Akkadian Kaptara.
 Jewish sources placed Caphtor in the region of Pelusium.
 Contemporary research has challenged the link with Crete, proposing alternative locations such as Cyprus or Cilicia.

 Jewish accounts

 The Caphtorites are mentioned in the Table of Nations, Book of Genesis as one of several divisions of Mizraim (Egypt).
 This is reiterated in the Books of Chronicles as well as later histories such as Josephus' Antiquities of the Jews i.vi.2, which placed them explicitly in Egypt and the Sefer haYashar 10 which describes them living by the Nile.
 A migration of the Philistines from Caphtor is mentioned in the Book of Amos.

 Josephus, (Jewish Antiquities I, vi) using extra-Biblical accounts, provides context for the migration from Caphtor to Philistia.
 He records that the Caphtorites were one of the Egyptian peoples whose cities were destroyed during the Ethiopic War.

 Tradition regarding the location of Caphtor was preserved in the Aramaic Targums and in the commentary of Maimonides which place it at Caphutkia in the vicinity of Damietta (at the eastern edge of the Nile Delta near classical Pelusium).
 This view is supported by the tenth century biblical exegete Saadia Gaon, and by Benjamin of Tudela, the twelfth-century Jewish traveller from Navarre, who both wrote that Damietta was Caphtor.

 The Midrash Rabbah on Genesis 37:5 (page 298 in the 1961 edition of Maurice Simon's translation) says that the "Caphtorim were dwarfs".